MoonDragon-MD/YouTubeLiveTranslation/README.md

 To change target language change “target: 'it'” currently it is set to Italian.

 If you want here is a youtube link of the live [Goodwood Festival of Speed 2025](https://www.youtube.com/watch?v=GnRHgwn5F8k)

+Remember to enable the [LibreTranslate server](https://hub.docker.com/r/libretranslate/libretranslate) first and then the subtitles on the video